 A search fund is an investment vehicle, conceived in 1984, through which investors financially support an entrepreneur’s efforts to locate, acquire, manage, and grow a privately held company.

-The model offers relatively inexperienced professionals with limited capital resources a quick path to managing a company in which they have a meaningful ownership position.
+The model offers relatively inexperienced entrepreneurs with limited capital resources a quick path to managing a company in which they have a meaningful ownership position.

 Since 1996, CES has conducted a series of studies on the performance of search funds (see links below).
-CES has identified and tracked more than 250 search funds raised since 1984; many of them have purchased companies in the United States and Canada.
-The growing cohort of international funds located throughout western Europe, Latin America, and India are now tracked by our counterparts at IESE Business School in Barcelona, Spain.
+CES has identified and tracked more than 400 search funds raised since 1984 in the United States and Canada.
+The growing cohort of international funds located throughout western Europe, Latin America, and India are tracked by our counterparts at IESE Business School in Barcelona, Spain.